Maybe I Outgrew the Church… (by Ronnie McBrayer)

-It was a winter day like so many others where I live along the Gulf Coast: Bright, warm, and windy.
-The sun forced you to retreat behind your sunglasses and the blowing sand stung your face like a blizzard of needles.
-I waited beneath a funeral canopy with drops of perspiration collecting in the small of my back.
-My dark suit and nerves were conspiring with the weather to suffocate me.
+It was a winter day as I waited beneath the funeral canopy.
+Still, drops of perspiration collected in the small of my back as my dark suit and nerves conspired to suffocate me in spite of the cold weather.
 Funerals, neckties, and mourners always raise my temperature.
 It’s probably due to the fact that as a minister I am sometimes forced into the impossibility of speaking a bit of comfort at the most difficult time.

 There are scores and scores of people just like this man who have unplugged themselves from the institutional church.
 They do so for various reasons.
 Some, a terribly small number, lose faith completely.
 Again, this is a minuscule number.
 Others get angry or hurt with church leadership, or they become disillusioned with the structure or a particular denomination.
 But some “leavers” – a great many I believe – depart with an authentic faith and develop a healthier, happier, more hopeful perspective than many of us who fill the pew each Sunday.